Connecting to the PostgreSQL database

 psql

-command prompt, the database is running.- Log in to the primary computer.
+command prompt, the database is running.

 - Enter this command: ./psql database username